History of Club Atlético River Plate

+The first known logo of River Plate, dated 1914, follows an Art Nouveau style.

 Club Atlético River Plate is a professional Argentine sports club based in the Nuñez neighborhood of Buenos Aires.
 The football team is one of the most successful of Argentina, having won the Primera División professional title a record 38 times.
 The club has also won 15 National cups.

 At international level, River Plate has won 18 international titles, with 12 titles recognised by FIFA and CONMEBOL, including the Copa Libertadores, Copa Intercontinental and Copa Sudamericana.
 Other international official titles include Rioplatenses competitions Copa Aldao and Tie Cup.

-The beginning

-Leopoldo Bard, founder and first president.
+Amateur era (1901–1931)

+Foundation